uhray/boilerplate/doc/deploying.md

 This mode allows you to be editing javascript pages separately in their non-minified version and host the web application.

-To run this mode, start the server with `node server.js`.
+To run this mode, start the server with `foreman run node server.js`.

 ## Production Mode